edgio-docs/edgio-docs/guides/caching.md

 })
 ```

 This will automatically add request method and body to the caching key.

+#### Limitations

-There are two limitations to this:
+There are a number of limitations in caching of `POST` and similar requests:

 1. If the request body is longer than 8,000 bytes, the caching will automatically be turned off.
 2. Since both mutating and non-mutating requests are executed on the same route, there is no way for XDN to distinguish between such operations and the responsibility for never caching the mutating requests lies with you as the developer.
 The way to avoid caching responses to mutating requests is to inject `private` into `cache-control` of your response (e.g. `res.setHeader('cache-control', 'private')`)
+3. Multiple requests are often need to "warm" the cache for non-`GET` requests.

 ### Caching Private Responses